THIS HAPPENED is an ongoing series where readers share firsthand experiences living with an ostomy.

 If having cancer has a stigma, then having an ostomy bag must be like a hundred times more.
 When you read this comic you might think, "No way!
 She's making that up!"
-I had been diagnosed with stage 3 colorectal cancer just a few months earlier, I was 25.
-As a result of the all the nastiness in my colon's playground, I received an emergent loop colostomy.
-I hated it, despised it, was fully embarrassed of it and nervous to be around people.
-As luck would have it, the time period was around Christmas, so as soon as I vacated the hospital my family members were calling to invite me to their holiday parties.
+I can affirm that: NO, this really happens.
+I had a co-worker who went around telling my other co-workers that he could smell my bag, and it was humiliating.

 Mostly everyone was very sweet and accommodating, simply asking how I was doing and if they needed to get me anything special during my visit.
 Mostly everyone did not include one snarky Aunt, we'll call her Liza.
-The first words out of her mouth were, "well if Heather is coming she needs to hang some of those car air fresheners around her neck; we don't need no (sick) poop smell around the lasagna."
-True story, the end.
+The first words out of her mouth were, "Well if Heather is coming she needs to hang some of those car air fresheners around her neck; we don't need no (sick) poop smell around the lasagna."
+True story.
+The end.